nVotesOrg/nMix/README.md

 2) To provide the election public key used to encrypt votes at the Voting Booth
 3) To receive the encrypted votes collected by the Ballotbox.

-Issues related to voter registration and authentication are critical to a secure voting system, but they are decoupled from the nMix design and taken as given.
+Details related to voter registration and authentication are critical to a secure voting system, but they are decoupled from the nMix design and taken as given.

 ### Election configuration
 The Election Configuration specifies the election information, the security parameters of the election public key, and the participating trustees and ballotbox agents.
 It has this json encoded structure